-This amazing house in Plaka was stone built in 1843, in the old part of Athens, overlooking the Acropolis, the Mount Lycabettus and the Roman Agora.
-It has a total of 345 sqm and was totally refurbished in 1993 with high quality materials to the last detail – three fire places add to its atmosphere.
+This amazing stone house in Plaka was built in 1843 in the Old Town of Athens, overlooking the Acropolis, Mount Lycabettus and the Roman Agora.
+It comprises a total of 345 sqm and was fully refurbished in 1993 with high quality materials to the last detail, with three fireplaces adding to its allure.

 The front part of the house has two stories with very high ceilings and an amazing view of the Acropolis.
-The back of the house is a three stories and overlooks Mount Lycabettus.
-On the raised ground floor – the main entrance – there is a spacious kitchen, a dining room with its fire place and a bedroom with an ensuite bathroom leading to the garden-patio.
-On the basement there are two bedrooms with ensuite bathrooms, and a storage room with spacious cupboards.
-On the first floor there is a lounge with its breathtaking views, high ceiling and a fire place, the sun lounge overlooking Mount Lycabettus and the master bedroom with the two ensuite bathrooms.
+The back of the house is three stories and overlooks Mount Lycabettus.
+On the raised ground floor – the main entrance – there is a spacious kitchen, dining room with a fireplace and a bedroom with an ensuite bathroom leading to a garden-patio.
+On the basement, there are two bedrooms with ensuite bathrooms and a storage room with spacious cupboards.
+On the first floor, there is a high-ceilinged lounge with breathtaking views, and a fireplace, a sunlounge overlooking Mount Lycabettus and master bedroom with two ensuite bathrooms.

-The spacious garden-patio is 108 sqm and enjoys a wonderful view.
+The spacious garden-patio is 108 sqm and has a wonderful view.

 There is a parking space for two cars.